 - If you don’t have a cherry pitter, briefly steam the cherries.

 When you dehydrate cranberries you have to cook them first (some of them burst when you do), you’ll probably want to sweeten them, and it’s very easy to accidentally over-dry them.
 Also, you aren’t likely to find them in batches large enough to dehydrate—unless you live in Wisconsin, New Jersey, Massachusetts, Oregon, or Washington, the only five U.S. states where cranberries are commercially produced.
 But, if you do, here’s a Dehydrating cranberries recipe via Modern Survival Blog.

 - For a tasty addition to pancakes or baked goods (or, if your cranberries get too dry), crush them into powder.

 - Or cook them down, similar to how you’d make cranberry sauce, and dry them into cranberry fruit leather.

 I’ve linked a recipe but this couldn’t be easier—you just cut the stems off, quarter or cut in half, and dehydrate.

 - For best flavor, only dehydrate figs when they are perfectly ripe.
 This will probably mean dehydrating in batches over a few days.

 Another very simple dehydration job, just wash, maybe cut, then dry.
 Your final product will depend on how sweet your original grapes were.

 - To save time—lots of it—cut the grapes in half before dehydrating them.

-Here at Nifty Homestead HQ in Seattle, we can only dream of having a problem like too many fresh mangoes.
+Here at Insteading HQ in Seattle, we can only dream of having a problem like too many fresh mangoes.
 But for you lucky folks in Hawai’i or Florida, your mango glut demands action.
 Dehydration to the rescue—and doing it with mango couldn’t be simpler, once you figure out how to cut around the dang pit.